 Many retirement plans today provide automatic enrollment for employees, meaning the plan sponsor initiates enrollment into the retirement plan on behalf of the employee.
 One common question plan sponsors come across is whether their enrollment kit satisfies the annual automatic enrollment notice requirement.
 At first glance, it may seem that enrollment kits contain all the … Continue reading The More You Know: Automatic Enrollment Notices

 Many companies are outsourcing more and more activities, mainly because outsourcing can provide cost savings and increase productivity.
 Outsourcing allows companies to focus more on their core businesses, rather than spending time on areas outside their expertise.
 For retirement plan sponsors, outsourcing services makes sense for these reasons as well as others.
 Reduced Risks.
 As … Continue reading The Top Three Reasons to Outsource Fiduciary Services

 Looking to reduce your fiduciary risk as a plan sponsor?
 A little outside help can yield big reductions in risk, provide the best for the people on your company’s payroll, and help you feel good about your qualified retirement plan.
-Remember though, what’s good for the plan participants isn’t always best for the company – and as the plan sponsor, the company takes on substantial … Continue reading 3(38) or 3(21): Which Fiduciary Service is Right for You?
+Remember though, what’s good for the plan participants isn’t always best for the company - … Continue reading 3(38) or 3(21): Which Fiduciary Service is Right for You?